 CFOs know better than anyone that time is money.
 So why do they waste so much of it in meetings?

 More than half of finance teams average nine or more hours each week in meetings, according to a survey of CFOs, and 25% sit through a whopping 13+ hours.
+With virtually all meetings on Zoom these days, that’s a lot of videoconferencing!

 The wrong way to provide financial data